Frequently Asked Questions

 Typically, the Department of Streets & Sanitation (DSS) begins posting these signs beginning April 1st and ending in mid-November.
 The signs are posted on residential streets approximately two days in advance of street sweeping and are required to be posted at least 24 hours in advance, then removed after the area is clean to open the parking spots for use.
 The Department posts permanent street signs along commercial and article streets to indicate that day(s) of the week and time(s) for street sweeping.
 Failure to move a vehicle from a posted no-parking zone may result in a $60 fine during street sweeping days.

-However, as a part of the City’s response to COVID-19, the Department of Streets & Sanitation began posting no-parking signs for street-sweeping on May 19th and vehicles are no longer being ticketed.
 We highly encourage you to move your vehicle on street sweeping days in order to help clean streets and prevent flooding.

 There's a light out on my street or in my alley.
 How can it get fixed?